JuliaGeometry/Descartes.jl/README.md

 Under the hood Descartes uses a functional representation of geometry, inspired by ImplicitCAD, HyperFun, libfive, and several others.
-The syntax is idiomatic julia, but should be familiar to those used to OpenSCAD, That is to say just [o](https://xkcd.com/224/)bjects and operations, without any OOP.
+The syntax is idiomatic julia, but should be familiar to those used to OpenSCAD,

 [Examples](https://github.com/sjkelly/Descartes.jl/tree/master/examples)